wblacoe/dsv/README.md

 <h1>DSV</h1>
 is a Java package for <b>Distributional Sense Vectors</b>.
 The following is a quick documentation of the contained classes.
+Arrange for a corpus and use experiment.TestExperiment for a trial run.

 <ul>
 <li>AbstractExperiment</li>